NewtonKoh/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Filtering based on selected attributes: `filter`

+Filters out the contacts that satisfy the requirements.
+You can choose to filter by day available, by name or by tags.

+Format:
+1. `filter tag TAG_NAME`
+2. `filter name PERSON_NAME`
+3. `filter day DAY`

+* **At least one** keyword `tag`, `name` or `day` needs to be used.

+Examples:
+* `filter tag friend` returns all the contacts that has the tag "friend" attached to them.
+* `filter day wednesday` returns all the contacts that are available on Wednesday.

 ### Splitting an amount owed: `split`

 Splits the sum of money owed among you and a group of person using the displayed